NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-2-running-nextflow.md

 different processes.
 This is because Nextflow (just like Snakemake) doesn't order the execution of the processes by default, so it happens randomly.

-You can find the results of the workflow in the `results/` directory, while the directories where each process is run is found in `work/`.
+You can find the results of the workflow in the `results/` directory, with a directory structure specified in the workflow itself (we'll come to that in the next part of this tutorial).

+* Check what's inside the results directory by running `ls results/`.

+The directories you see should be familiar to you if you went through the Snakemake tutorial, as they are the same.

+You can find the work done by each process in the `work/` directory.
 If you want to examine a process more carefully, simply navigate to its directory, *e.g.*
 `work/` followed by the first part given in the list above, *e.g.* `87/32ce10`.

 * Let's check the results of the `RUN_MULTIQC` process!
 Move to the directory